slyphon/zk-group/README.md

 # ZK::Group

 A Group implementation for ZK.
+Why do you need ZK::Group?
+You have a bunch of services?
+One might even be so bold as to call it "a cluster" (especially in the presence of CTOs or investors)?

+If you'd like to know:

+* Who is in the group
-Provides Membership, joining, leaving, notification to members of the group when those events occur.
+* When the members of the group have changed
+* What changed about the list of members

+Then ZK::Group is the tool for you.
+Intentionally lightweight.
+Use it as-is or subclass and extend for _even more fun_.

-> "You'll love it.
+"You'll love it.
 It's a way of life."
->  - C. Scrutinizer
+- C. Scrutinizer

 ## Installation